Skip to Content

 Instead of using eggs, I am choosing to use Egg Beaters® instead.
 I love that this Classic Quiche Lorraine is a wholesome, homemade dish that can be made in a cinch with Egg Beaters.
 Thanks to their convenient packaging, there’s no cracking of eggs or cleanup required!
 (Be sure to check out their new product as well — Egg Beaters Whole Eggs with NISIN).

-You only need just a few ingredients to make a Classic Quiche Lorraine — a pastry pie crust, bacon, cheese, some spices, heavy cream, and of course, the main ingredient –eggs!
+You only need just a few ingredients to make a Classic Quiche Lorraine — a pastry pie crust, bacon (choose smoky bacon for extra flavor), cheese, green onions, some spices, heavy cream, and of course, the main ingredient –eggs!

 Over the years, I have heard so many stories about eggs being bad for you, but in all honesty, eggs are really good for you.
-In fact, they’re one of the best foods you can put in your body!
+They’re one of the best foods you can put in your body!

 Some people cannot eat eggs though due to some dietary restrictions and they need an alternative that supports their diet choice.

-Egg Beaters provides a variety of delicious products—from whole eggs to egg whites—and because of that, we can definitely enjoy delicious foods made with eggs without worrying about it.
+Egg Beaters, which you can find at most grocery stores, provides a variety of delicious products—from whole eggs to egg whites—and because of that, we can enjoy delicious foods made with eggs without worrying about it.

 Egg Beaters Original has 1/2 the calories of shell eggs and is made with all-natural egg whites.
 I picked up a 32-ounce carton at Walmart (they have NEW packaging Y'all!) while shopping recently to make this recipe for you.